 MFA in Visual Art

 The MFA in Visual Art curriculum is designed to help artists craft a future studio practice worthy of mining for a lifetime.
 Parallel courses in making and thinking build a foundation of studio as research.
 The faculty are artists with broad professional experience, working generously and seriously with each grad student.
-As part of a Tier 1 research university, the program involves an inclusive, close-knit community of renegade makers and thinkers.
+As part of a Tier 1 research university, the program involves an inclusive, close-knit community of makers and thinkers.
 The program is a site for rigorous inquiry, humanity, and intellectual generosity.

 MDes for Human-Computer Interaction and Emerging Technology